Tag: D2L

 Using Microsoft Bookings to Schedule Virtual and On-Campus Office Hours

 Online appointment scheduling is here!
 You can now allow students to schedule office hours with you with just a click of a link.
-All bookings will appear on your Outlook calendar.
-If you choose to meet with students virtually, a Teams meeting link will be created and sent to the student on your behalf.
+All meetings will appear on your Outlook calendar.
+If you choose to meet with students virtually, a Microsoft Teams meeting link will be created and sent automatically to the student on your behalf.

-2. Click on the Apps link from the left menu, and navigate to the “Get More Apps” in the upper right hand corner of your browser window on a desktop or laptop.
+Click on the Apps link from the left menu, and navigate to the “Get More Apps” in the upper right-hand corner of your browser window on a desktop or laptop.

-4. Follow the prompts on the images below to create your custom meeting type.
+Follow the prompts on the images below to create a new meeting type.

 Recording Daily Attendance in D2L